kvinvin/friendlyTravel/ReadME.md

-This is the beginning of the Friends' travel app!
+This is the beginning of the friendlyTravel app!

 If you are a globetrotter and meet people around the world, then this app is just for you.